Underdog (2007 film): Plot

 In the Capital City Town Hall, a beagle on the police bomb squad sets off a false alarm.
-Ridiculed and rejected, the beagle leaves and is abducted by Cad Lackey, who takes him to Simon Barsinister's lab.
+Ridiculed and rejected, the beagle leaves and is abducted by Cad Lackey, who takes him to the lab of mad scientist Simon Barsinister.
 Bitter that his proposal for genetic experimentation was declined, Barsinister plans to prove his theory by testing his new serum on the beagle.
 The beagle escapes and runs amok in the lab, starting a fire and becoming exposed to various chemicals, which modify his DNA and give him superpowers.

 After his escape, the beagle avoids an encounter with a Rottweiler named Riff Raff and his lackeys.
-Dan Unger strikes the beagle with his car, but the dog is unharmed.
-Dan takes him home and names him Shoeshine after the dog licks his shoes.
-Dan's teenage son, Jack, becomes jealous of Shoeshine's attention.
-Dan retired from the police to spend more time with Jack after his wife's death but still seems busy.
+A man named Dan Unger accidentally strikes the beagle with his car, but the dog is unharmed.
+Dan takes him home and names him Shoeshine after the dog licks his shoes, but his teenage son, Jack, becomes jealous of Shoeshine's attention.
+Dan retired from the police to spend more time with Jack after his wife died but still seems busy.
 Unaware of his new powers, Shoeshine accidentally makes a large mess when left home alone.
 When Jack returns, Shoeshine surprises them both by verbally apologizing.
 After the initial shock passes, Jack and Shoeshine bond over their respective attraction to Molly and Polly, Jack's friend and her dog.
 The two then test Shoeshine's powers, discovering he has super speed, strength, hearing, and smell in the process.

 When Molly and Polly are mugged, Shoeshine rushes to their aid, discovering that he can fly.
 After discreetly rescuing them, Shoeshine returns home with Jack, who makes him promise to never reveal his powers.
 Cad shows up looking for Shoeshine, but Jack fools him into leaving.
 Barsinister and Cad later find a new lair beneath the city and plan a robbery to fund the reconstruction of his lab.
 Seeing Cad's heist on the news, Jack convinces Shoeshine to intervene.
 Shoeshine disguises himself as a fish, saves the hostages, and defeats two robbers; Cad, however, escapes.
 Adopting the alias "Underdog", Shoeshine becomes the city's resident superhero, donning a shrunken red sweater and blue cape as his outfit.